Buy Grass Fed Beef

 How much actual beef do I get from the cow?

 The average beef will weigh about 800-900lbs live weight.
-This will produce about approximately 300-500 lbs of usable processed meat. (hanging weight) The exact amount will depend on the cuts that you choose when you have it processed and the weight of the calf at time of delivery.
+This will produce about approximately 300-400 lbs of usable processed meat. (hanging weight) The exact amount will depend on the cuts that you choose when you have it processed and the weight of the calf at time of delivery.
 After processing we let the beef dry age for 14 days in order to tenderize and add flavor.
 You will lose around 25% of your weight after this due to removed bones and fat, and the dehydration from the aging process.
-Please click below for further detail about these losses.

 What Cuts will I get?